 Cassie Franklin took office on Jan.
 1, 2018, becoming the first woman to be elected mayor of Everett.

-As mayor, Franklin will focus on economic development, public safety and civic engagement.
-She will use her extensive leadership experience to ensure the City’s ongoing financial wellbeing, as well as the success of Everett businesses of all sizes.
+As mayor, Franklin is focused on economic development, public safety and civic engagement.
+She uses her extensive leadership experience to ensure the City’s ongoing financial wellbeing, as well as the success of all of Everett’s businesses.
 Franklin is committed to open, transparent government and to ensuring that the City’s workforce and boards and commissions are reflective of our diverse community.

-Franklin joined the nonprofit Cocoon House in 2005 and led the agency as CEO from 2011 - 2017, collaborating with leaders across the region to develop best practices for serving at-risk youth and preventing homelessness.
-Under her leadership the organization became a regional leader and is now nationally recognized for its innovative solutions to homelessness.
-Franklin is actively involved in a range of initiatives, locally and nationally, to address issues around poverty and equity.
+Franklin’s past work includes joining the nonprofit Cocoon House in 2005 and leading the agency as CEO from 2011 - 2017, where she collaborated with leaders across the region to develop best practices for serving at-risk youth and preventing homelessness.
+Under her guidance, the organization became a regional leader and is now nationally recognized for its innovative solutions to homelessness.

 Franklin was elected to the Everett City Council in 2015 and served as the council’s vice president in 2017.
 During her time on council she also chaired the City’s Lodging Tax Advisory Board and the council’s Public Safety Committee.
 In 2016 she was appointed to the Human Development Federal Advocacy Committee for the National League of Cities.